Skip to main content

 • shell language - The sh language specifications.

-• file system - Also specifies that the file system should be hierarchical and use forward slash as a separator.
+• file system - It must be hierarchical and use a forward slash as a separator.

 • command line commands